 Elsewhere and later, caves with painted and/or engravings in them were being found.
 In 1895 four boys searching the cave of La Mouthe in the Dordogne found another bison.
 Following this discovery excavations in the cave produced a stone artefact that was interpreted as a lamp – it had an ibex carved on the underside.
 The publication in 1901 of copies of engravings from Les Combarelles, also argued to be Palaeolithic in age, finally broke the sceptics.

 Personal status and religious attitudes finally gave way to rational thought and mounting evidence.
 A change too late for Don Marcelino Sanz de Sautuola, who was at best dismissed as naive or worse branded a fraud.
-So not it is surprising then that Maria would later say her discovery was as much a disappointment as a great adventure.
+Sadly, but perhaps quite understandably, Maria would later say her discovery was as much a disappointment as it was a great adventure.

 Getting a Ticket to see the original cave

-A few reasons why seeing the replica is as good as the original:
+Why seeing the Replica is as Good as the Original

 May to October